 - After the “fire” was out and it was safe to go back inside we went in with the firefighters to investigate what happened.

 - We found that the fire triangle had come together.
-An electrical cord (the heat source) had shorted out under a rug (the fuel source) and mixed with the oxygen in the air to create a fire.
+An unattended candle (the heat source) came in contact with a curtain and tissue box (the fuel source) and mixed with the oxygen in the air to create a fire.

-- Fortunately the smoke detector gave us early warning so we could escape.
+- Fortunately, the smoke detector gave us an early warning so we could escape.

-- We reviewed that we should check our smoke detector once a month, we should change the battery every six months and we should replace smoke detectors every ten years.
+- We reviewed that we should check our smoke detector once a month, we should change the battery every six months and we should replace smoke detectors every 10 years.